-Sophie Turner Is Returning To Acting With Series Based On Gripping True Crime Story
+Sophie Turner is returning to acting with series based on gripping true crime story

 In 2020, the actor had a lead role in the now-defunct network Quibi drama Survivor, and in her personal life welcomed her first child, a daughter with husband Joe Jonas in the summer of 2020.

-Sign up to our newsletter to get more articles like this delivered straight to your inbox.
+In need of some at-home inspiration?
+Sign up to our free weekly newsletter for skincare and self-care, the latest cultural hits to read and download, and the little luxuries that make staying in so much more satisfying.

-In need of more inspiration, thoughtful journalism and at-home beauty tips?
-Subscribe to ELLE's print magazine today!
-SUBSCRIBE HERE
+Plus, sign up here to get Harper’s Bazaar magazine delivered straight to your door.

 You Might Also Like